-The Living Room is a mixer-slash-mingler-slash-meeting for emerging artists to hear from established artists on topics that are important to our theatre community.
-Connect, network, and share news in a casual and fun environment.
-Rumble Theatre invites all artists who self-identify as “emerging” to join us for these fun and stimulating evenings of conversation and community-building.
+The Living Room is a mixer-slash-mingler-slash-meeting for theatre artists to engage on topics that are important to our theatre community.
 Each event is centred around a specific theme.
+Rumble invites all artists to join us for these fun and stimulating evenings of conversation and community-building.
+It’s a great opportunity to connect, network, and share news in a casual and fun environment.

 For the first time you can join our Living Room from your living room!
 In this time of social distancing, we’re taking our next session online for a community Zoom meet-up.
 We’ll be talking about design with found materials, puppets, and more with our special guests Shizuka Kai and Robert Leveroos.